symfony2admingenerator/GeneratorBundle/Resources/doc/install/general-configuration.md

 Note that the values are different for the new/edit forms and the filter forms.

 To add or overwrite a value of the default guess, simply add the following to your `config.yml`:

 ```yaml
 form_types:
     doctrine_orm:
         phone_number: text
 ```

 This add the field type `phone_number`, which will be rendered with a normal `text` form type (a textbox).
-The configuration you add will be merged with the default configuration, such that you only need to add that you want to add or change.
+The configuration you add will be merged with the default configuration, such that you only need to add what you want to add or change.

 ### Stylesheets/javascripts

 You can use the `stylesheets` and `javascripts` config values to add specific js/css files to your admin generator pages.
 Simply add them as shown in the example below:

 ```yaml
 stylesheets: